-The next level of care is independent or assisted living which typically has a cost of $40,000 to $65,000 per year.
+The next level of care is independent or assisted living, which typically has a cost of $40,000 to $65,000 per year.

-Intermediate care facilities also are intended to care for residents that have chronic illnesses or impairments of health.
+Intermediate care facilities also are intended to care for residents who have chronic illnesses or impairments of health.
 These facilities offer 24-hour staff care.
 However, they will not always have a registered nurse and may use vocational or practical nurse staff.

 It is extremely important with long-term care to examine the facility.
 Is the facility owned and managed by a for-profit or a nonprofit?
 What is the affiliation of the organization?

 A person may be in a skilled nursing home for several years.
-Because the costs are very significant, the financial strength of the organization is quite important.
+Because the costs are significant, the financial strength of the organization is quite important.
 If the organization at some point in the future has a financial shortfall, it may find it necessary to reduce services.
 This could have great impact on the care of a senior person.